ehForwarderBot/ehForwarderBot/docs/ETM.md

 ```
 link - Link a remote chat to a group.
+unlink_all - Unlink all remote chats from a group.
 chat - Generate a chat head.
 recog - Recognize a speech by replying to it.
 extra - Access extra functionalities.